tjh/tjh.github.io/_posts/2010-06-30-ppl-day-17-systems-part-2.markdown

 Downside?
 That seems to fight against much of the Rails conventions and common practice, so implementing a solution in that manner would require treading very rough, new territory.

 I have a small portion of an app I did constructed somewhat this way.
 I've been wanting to write up a blog post on the topic as it's a pretty in-depth implementation.
-This chapter gives me hope that I just might have been onto something purely by chance!Another great standout from the chapter is the discussion of decision making.
+This chapter gives me hope that I just might have been onto something purely by chance!

+Another great standout from the chapter is the discussion of decision making.
 This nails it:

 > We often forget that it is also best to postpone decisions until the last possible moment.
 This isn't lazy or irresponsible; it lets us make informed choices with the best possible information.